Streams & Wetlands

 What we do

-We help landowners and managers to conserve and restore riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water and wetlands to improve water quality, wildlife habitat, reduce erosion, and the improve the condition of the land.
+We help landowners and managers to conserve and restore riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain and wetlands to improve water quality, wildlife habitat, reduce erosion, and the improve the condition of the land.
 We also help land managers evaluate what their site needs and access appropriate resources.
-In priority areas, we help implement and fund riparianRiparian areas The land alongside a creek, river, pond, or other body of water habitat restoration projects.
+In priority areas, we help implement and fund riparianRiparian areas The land alongside a stream, creek, river, or floodplain habitat restoration projects.
 And, we help neighborhood groups develop streamside enhancement plans.

 What steps do a typical riparian restoration project include?